 TYA Professional Training Program

 Teaching Young Artists (TYA) is Drama Learning Center’s Professional Training program.
 Available by audition only, TYA is comprised of four main programs: Senior Company, Junior Company, Summer Musical Theatre Intensive, and Scholars.
-TYA’s Senior Company produces two mainstage shows each session, while Junior Company produces one fulllength musical and a skills-based audition prep session.
+TYA’s Senior Company produces two full-length shows each season, while Junior Company produces one full-length musical and a skills-based audition prep session.
 Summer Intensive students work at an accelerated pace to produce a summer mainstage show in just three weeks while participating in professional development activities.
 TYA Scholars work individually with artistic leadership to prepare for collegiate auditions.TYA FAQs

 TYA Senior Company

 TYA Senior Company allows students to work in a professional theatre environment as they learn about all aspects of theatrical work in a college preparatory atmosphere with individualized instruction.
 In addition to rehearsing for the productions, classwork includes dramaturgy research, character development, ensemble building, and audition skill growth.
-Alums of the program have studied or are currently studying, at such prestigious institutions as: Catholic University of America, Elon University, James Madison University, Marymount Manhattan, NYU Tisch, University of the Arts, University of Maryland, Rider University, Wagner College and others.
+Alums of the program have studied (or are currently studying) at such prestigious institutions as: Penn State University, Catholic University of America, Elon University, James Madison University, Marymount Manhattan, NYU Tisch, University of the Arts, University of Maryland, Rider University, Wagner College and others.
 The program is a tuition-based college prep course with limited scholarship/tuition assistance available to candidates who qualify.

 Directed by Stephanie Lynn Williams